patrickbucher/paedubucher.ch/articles.md/compose-key-on-x.md

 Shift and another key.

-One issue of the US layout is that it doesn't provide characters such as `ö` or `é`, which I still needed to type in emails and for documentation.
-Mac OS provides a composing mechanism that let's you type a double quote followed by a letter like `o`, and then combines those characters to the German umlaut `ö`.
+One issue of the US layout is that it doesn't provide characters such as `ö` or `é`, which I still need to type in emails and for documentation.
+Mac OS provides a composing mechanism that lets you type a double quote followed by a letter like `o`, and then combines those characters to the German umlaut `ö`.
 If you just want to type a double quotation mark, you need to type Space right after it, so that the quotation mark is not attempted to be combined with the next character entered.
-This is annoying of course when programming.
+This is annoying, of course, when programming.
 So I never really got warm with Mac keyboards.
 An external keyboard with US layout didn't help much in that respect, but at least allowed me to type those cumbersome combinations faster and more precisely.

 # Switching Keyboard Layouts

-Another solution to the goal conflict of typing German umlauts and special characters programming as fast as possible is to switch the keyboard layout as needed.
+Another solution to the goal conflict of typing German umlauts and special programming characters as fast as possible is to switch the keyboard layout as needed.
 I'm very familier with this approach, because I use the Russian keyboard layout once in a while.
 I modified my [dwm](http://dwm.suckless.org/) configuration so that pressing Super+Tab changes my keyboard layout using the